 PEERS® for Preschoolers is a 16 week parent assisted social skills intervention program for children between the ages of 4-6 with ASD or social challenges.
 Children must speak consistently in phrases/sentence or 4 or more words.
 Parents attend separate sessions at the same time and are taught how to help their children to make and keep friends.

-- Currently enrolling for JANUARY 2018 GROUP APPLICATION DEADLINE DECEMBER 15th, 2017
+- Currently enrolling for Spring 2018 Group.

 - Program length 16 weeks.

 - Enrollment is limited.

 - Group instruction is provided in English.

 - Regular attendance is imperative.
 Parent participation is required.